Solo Travel in Dubai

 Solo Travel To Dubai

 Travelling solo in Dubai is relatively easy but this glitzy city is more suited for a holiday than as part of a travelling route.
 That's why we've given it 3 out of 5 stars.
-Is Dubai safe for a woman travelling alone?
+Is Dubai safe for solo female travellers?
 Yes, Dubai is a cosmopolitan country with many nationalities, but you should respect the Islamic culture and cover up when you’re not on the beach.

 As a traveller to Dubai, the laws here are very strict and public displays of affection are banned in public, including no holding hands within the malls (which isn't a problem if you're solo).
 Generally anything goes within the hotels where you can drink alcohol and party until dawn.
 In the city itself it’s a different story as women only account for a quarter of the population so acting like a lady in public is essential when going to Dubai alone.